juicedata/juicefs-csi-driver/docs/en/upgrade-csi-driver-from-0.9-to-0.10.md

 Alternatively, if JuiceFS CSI driver is installed using Helm, you can also use Helm to upgrade it.

-### 3. Start all the applications using JuiceFS volume
+After upgrade, start all the applications using JuiceFS volume.